 You may need a few more questions to find the facts about executives’ own marketing consumption habits.
 Try these 10 questions on Mr. or Ms. Exec:

-- When you buy a car, do you prefer a hard-sell or soft-sell salesman?
+- When you buy a car, do you prefer a hard-sell or a soft-sell salesman?
 Why?

-- When your make a big purchase, how do you learn which product to choose?
+- When you’re making a big purchase, how do you learn which product to choose?

 - Do you use ad-blocking for pop-ups and banner ads?